Thanks for your curiosity about my work as a publisher, author and editor. This page breaks into the following hyperlinked sections:

 - Read a sample scene: Aiden’s Wager – Ch 5 Sc 3 – v3.
 Aiden and his girlfriend, Jenna, have dinner after a fight.
 Jenna, however, has decided to leave him, not realizing the degree to which she was a core part of Aiden’s struggle to find a place in the world.
 This scene is a pivot point in the novel.
 [As presented, this file represents a third draft.]

 - From Pencil to Paperback—a non-fiction textbook about getting started as an author, with a heavy emphasis on working with small presses and literary magazines.
-Fully scoped, with some content prepared and a book proposal in development.
-Proposal forthcoming.
+Chapters 1-9 and 11 are complete; chapter 10 is half-done; chapters 12-15 are scoped.

 - Whiskey, Cats & Poems reflects my growing collection of poetry.
 Which, one day, will be released as a chapbook.